Skip to main content

 Advertising cookies

-Sending personal identifiable information to your Google Tag Manager
+Sending personally identifiable information to Google Tag Manager

-Full Fabric only sends personal identifiable information to your Google Tag Manager account if you have the following setting activated:
+Full Fabric only sends personally identifiable information to your Google Tag Manager account if you have explicitly enabled the relevant setting in your General Settings.
+This setting is off by default.

-How can I track users with cookies from my institution's main website to Full Fabric?
+How can I track users across my institution's main website and Full Fabric?

 Did this answer your question?